ToolJet/ToolJet/docs/docs/workflows/trigger-from-app.md

 ---
 id: trigger-workflow-from-app
-title: Trigger Workflows from a ToolJet App
+title: Trigger Workflows Within ToolJet
 ---

 This guide will show you how to set up a workflow and it workflow from a ToolJet application.